Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 In Nevada, the taxable value of an aircraft is derived by applying a 20-year life depreciation factor to the owner's original acquisition cost.
 Assessed value is computed by multiplying the taxable value by 35%, rounded to the nearest $1.00.
 To calculate the tax on your aircraft, let's assume a tax rate of $3.50 per hundred dollars of assessed value used in the example below: Aircraft purchased one year ago at a cost of $10,000......................... $10,000 The taxable value after depreciation is 10,000 x .90= ........................
 9,000 The assessed value for the aircraft is 9,000 x .35 = ........................... $3,150 The tax on the aircraft would be 3,150 x .035 = ................................ $110.25

 Declarations are normally mailed to all aircraft owners of record by July 1 of each year.
-If you do not receive a declaration, please call our office at (775) 423-6528, our office is located at 155 North Taylor Street, Suite 200, Fallon, NV 89406.
+If you do not receive a declaration, please call our office at (775) 423-6584, or visit us at 155 North Taylor Street, Suite 200, Fallon, NV 89406.

 Your safest recourse when planning a building project is to contact the Building Department for information regarding the requirements for building permits.
 Please remember that a properly permitted project will ensure your hard work becomes an enhancement to your property value.

 Only 1 set of structural drawings (plans) are required with a site plan if hard copies are provided.
 If electronic structural drawings (plans) and site plans are available or may be obtained, they may be emailed.

 Plan check usually takes 10 to 15 working days to complete.